Carl Sean McMahon

 "The Rebirth Project"

-The goal of the project was to take components of this archaic, antiquated and historically significant printing press and transform it into a contemporary metal sculpture representative of the spirit of Castlegar.
+The goal of this project was to repurpose components from an archaic, historically significant Linotype printing press and transform them into a contemporary metal sculpture that embodies the spirit of Castlegar.

 The Linotype printing press: